Unlocking [CLS] Features for Continual Post-Training

+To address this question, we take inspiration from neuroscience, where the brain achieves continual learning by forming invariant representations in the ventral visual stream \cite{ventral,ventral1}, while flexibly adapting and modulating them through task-specific circuits in the prefrontal cortex \cite{cortex,cortex1,cortex2}.
+In other words, the prefrontal cortex receives these stable visual representations and refines them through selective synaptic plasticity, enabling flexible adaptation to task demands and effectively guiding appropriate behavioral responses.

+Analogously, we aim to leverage a large pre-trained model to emulate the ventral visual stream, which extracts stable and invariant features.
+To adapt these general features for specific tasks, we insert small lightweight modules just before the decision layer, mirroring how cortical circuits flexibly refine representations based on task-specific demands.
+This design avoids redundant relearning of low-level features and aligns with biological learning principles, enhancing both efficiency and adaptability.

-To address this question, we first propose a new PEFT module ‘Learn and Calibrate’, or LuCA, which comprises two components: (1) a residual adapter that applies task-specific feature transformations, and (2) a calibrator that enhances discriminative features via attention-like gating.
-We then propose a novel module placement strategy that integrates a single LuCA module, operating exclusively on the final \texttt{[CLS]} token representation of ViTs.
-We term this approach ‘Token-level Sparse Calibration and Adaptation’, or shortly TOSCA.
-By localizing adaptations at the final semantic aggregation point, we preserve the PTM’s feature hierarchy: low/mid-level features remain frozen to maintain generalizability while final high-level abstractions adapt to a given task, akin to the harmony of ventral visual stream \cite{ventral, ventral1} and prefrontal cortex \cite{cortex, cortex1, cortex2}.
+To this end, we first introduce a new parameter-efficient fine-tuning (PEFT) module ‘Learn and Calibrate’, or \textit{LuCA}, which comprises two components: (1) a residual adapter that applies task-specific feature transformations, and (2)~a~calibrator that reweighs and enhances the adapted features via attention-like gating.

+Then, to enable post-training in CIL setup, we train a single sparse LuCA module for each task, operating exclusively on the final \texttt{[CLS]} token representation of ViTs.
+We refer to this approach as ‘Token-level Sparse Calibration and Adaptation,' or briefly \textit{TOSCA}.
+By localizing adaptations at the final semantic aggregation point and preserving the low/mid-level feature hierarchy, TOSCA mirrors the harmony between the ventral visual stream and the prefrontal cortex.

-Specifically, each increment is residually acquired by a dedicated LuCA module sparsified by $\ell_1$-regularization.
-This promotes parameter orthogonality and enhances module specialization or distinctiveness across modules.
-Inference protocol leverages entropy minimization over task-specific predictions, as correct modules produce low-entropy class distributions.
-This approach eliminates the need for task identifiers or exemplar replay while achieving state-of-the-art performance without complicated procedures.
+Specifically, task-specific information is residually acquired just before classification through a dedicated LuCA module, sparsified via $\ell_1$-regularization to promote parameter orthogonality, which improves the specialization and distinctiveness across modules.
+This targeted injection in a continual post-training protocol preserves the stability of the rich, generalizable features of the FMs, while providing the necessary plasticity through precise, task-specific adjustments at the point of decision-making.
+The inference protocol leverages entropy minimization over task-specific predictions, as correct modules produce low-entropy class distributions.
+This approach removes the reliance on task identifiers or exemplar replay while achieving state-of-the-art performance without complicated procedures.